Robinlovelace/odjitter/README.md

 sampling, sampling nodes on transport networks and simulating origin and destination points in polygons representing building.
-Building on the established practice of jittering in data visualisation \[ref\], we label this group of techniques ‘origin-destination jittering,’ which includes the vital ‘disaggregation’ step to ensure a diffuse network.
+Building on the established practice of jittering in data visualisation \[ref\], we label this group of techniques ‘origin-destination jittering’, which includes the vital ‘disaggregation’ step to ensure a diffuse network.

 The results of applying each of these jittering techniques to an OD